Rihanna On Her Romance With Hassan Jameel — She Yearns To Be ‘More Than A Booty Call’

 Trouble in paradise for Rihanna and Hassan Jameel?
 Our insiders say the pop star and her new flame are not seeing eye to eye!
 Here’s the EXCLUSIVE details!

-It’s been a while since we’ve heard about Rihanna‘s, 29, and her blossoming romance with the insanely rich Hassan Jameel, also 29.
+It’s been a while since we’ve heard about Rihanna‘s, 29, blossoming romance with the insanely rich Hassan Jameel, also 29.
 In fact, it’s been way too long!
 And, according to our source, their relationship is stagnating due to their conflicting schedules.
 However, that might not be the only thing that this new relationship is facing!
 Head here for all the RiRi pics you can handle!

 “Due to their hectic schedules, Rihanna and Hassan struggle to see each other,” a source close to Rihanna shares with HollywoodLife.com EXCLUSIVELY.
 “Always waiting for him makes Rihanna‘s heart ache and she desires more stability with Hassan.
 She is tired of dating players and does not want to be just a booty call to Hassan, she yearns for something more.
 Rihanna has a huge crush on Hassan and wants to be in a more regular, stable, healthy relationship.
 She wishes he would make more time for her but even on rare date nights, like last night in London, she still finds herself waiting for him.”
 Oh no!